M66B/FairEmail/docs/FAQ-en-rGB.md

 <a name="faq138"></a>
 **(138) Can you add calendar/contact/tasks/notes management?**

-Calendar, contact, task and note management can better be done by a separate, specialized app.
-Note that FairEmail is a specialized email app, not an office suite.
+Calendar, contact, task and note management can better be done by a separate, specialised app.
+Note that FairEmail is a specialised email app, not an office suite.

 Also, I prefer to do a few things very well, instead of many things only half.
 Moreover, from a security perspective, it is not a good idea to grant many permissions to a single app.

-You are advised to use the excellent, open source [DAVx⁵](https://f-droid.org/packages/at.bitfire.davdroid/) app to synchronize/manage your calendars/contacts.
+You are advised to use the excellent, open source [DAVx⁵](https://f-droid.org/packages/at.bitfire.davdroid/) app to synchronise/manage your calendars/contacts.

 Most providers support exporting your contacts.
-Please [see here](https://support.google.com/contacts/answer/1069522) about how you can import contacts if synchronizing is not possible.
+Please [see here](https://support.google.com/contacts/answer/1069522) about how you can import contacts if synchronising is not possible.

 Note that FairEmail does support replying to calendar invites (a pro feature) and adding calendar invites to your personal calendar.